karthikrajannadurai2/keycloak/src/com/keycloak/keycloak.md

       displays in groups in UI.
 * User Registration Tab :
     * This tab contains default roles and groups that will be applied to the new users during registration.
+* Client Policies :
+    * see clientPolicies & executor md files for details.
+    * Profiles has the config for the executor, that has the actual logic to do.
+    * Policies has the client profiles and condition on which, it should be validated upon.

 **Some Resources are present in this slide also :**